jsoysouvanh/Refureku/README.md

 	target_link_directories(YourExecutable PRIVATE Path/To/Refureku/Library)
 	target_link_libraries(YourExecutable PRIVATE $<IF:$<CONFIG:Debug>,Refureku_Debug,Refureku_Release>)
 	```
+4. Update RefurekuSettings.toml situated in Build/Release/Bin/ as [described here](#from-a-toml-file).
+You must at least specify:
+	- [FileGeneratorSettings] outputDirectory = '''Path/To/An/Output/Directory'''
+	- [FileGeneratorSettings] toParseDirectories = [ '''Path/To/Dir/To/Parse1''', ... ]
+	- [FileParserSettings] projectIncludeDirectories = [ '''Path/To/Refureku/Library/Include''', '''Path/To/Your/Project/Include/Dir1''', ... ]
+	- **If the specified outputDirectory is in a parsed directory**, you should ignore it too
+	[FileGeneratorSettings] ignoredDirectories = [ '''Path/To/An/Output/Directory''' ]
-7. Make the RefurekuGenerator run before compiling your project:
+5. Make the RefurekuGenerator run before compiling your project:
 	- With CMake:
 	```cmake
 	# Run generator before compiling our own program